 Annual Fee and Credits

-Another benefit that sets these 2 cards apart is that the Chase Sapphire Reserve℠ comes with an annual travel credit that can help reduce the cost of carrying this card in your wallet.
+Another benefit that sets these 2 cards apart is that the Chase Sapphire Reserve℠ comes with a $300 annual travel credit that can help reduce the cost of carrying this card in your wallet.

 Each cardmember year, you will receive a $300 travel credit that automatically reimburses you for a wide range of travel expenses, including Uber.